Every day it seems like there’s a new miracle supplement out there for PCOS.

 Increased adrenal production of androgens

-And just so we don’t disappoint anyone, this is NOT going to be an all-inclusive literature review of every supplement, but do plan to cover additional supplements over subsequent posts.
+Of course, as you probably know, there are SO MANY supplements to consider – things like chromium, magnesium, omega-3 fatty acids, n-acetyl cysteine (NAC), and melatonin.
+And just so we don’t disappoint anyone, this is NOT going to be an all-inclusive literature review of every supplement.
+But fear not… we’ll cover additional PCOS supplements over subsequent posts.

-Here, we’re going to stick to the supplements that have been ACTUALLY studied in women with PCOS (not in animals or cells in Petri dishes).
-More specifically, we are going to look at one that’s widely acknowledged and two that are lesser-known, but still important to be aware of!
+Here, we’re going to stick to the supplements that have been actually studied in women with PCOS, not animals or cells in petri dishes.
+More specifically, we’ll look at one that’s widely acknowledged (but somewhat misrepresented) as well as two that are lesser-known yet still important!

 With that, let’s jump in!

 If you’re jumping right into this section of the post, it’s worth reiterating that this is NOT one of those “Top 10 Supplements to Take If You Have PCOS” kind of posts…

 … you know the ones we are talking about – the posts with lots of superficial information that references any old study on PubMed and calls it a day after 2-3 sentences.

 That’s why for the purposes of this post we’ve decided to go deep and focus our attention on 1 commonly misrepresented supplement (inositol) and 2 lesser talked about supplements (cinnamon & vitamin D).

 All this to say, there are certainly other dietary supplements to consider and we promise to cover them in depth elsewhere… But for now, we wanted to provide a little clarity around 3 supplements for PCOS that aren’t adequately (or accurately) being discussed.

 Cinnamon… like the spice you occasionally put on desserts?